 What's the answer?
 Automate and nurture relationships with those who didn't immediately respond 'yes' to your initial close.

 To begin, everyone should agree on how Pipedrive handles follow-up actions.
-Some examples are below:
+Some examples:

-• Pipeline management which involves moving an opportunity to a particular ‘Follow up late’ stage and associated actions.
+- Pipeline management which involves moving an opportunity to a particular 'Follow up later' stage and associated actions.

 2. Automate sales meetings, success calls, or any other call

 A huge amount of time can be wasted simply scheduling calls.
-A Doodle poll found that arranging a single business meeting with 6 participants would take on average 25minutes.
-That’s 25 minutes for each meeting booking, which could be better spent actually selling!
+A Doodle poll found that arranging a single business meeting with 6 participants would take on average 25 minutes — for each meeting booking.
+That time could be better spent actually selling.

 Finding an appropriate time window becomes increasingly difficult when working across multiple timezones.
 Thankfully we now have tools such as Calendly which can make scheduling meetings a breeze.